GaneshJadhavOnGitHub/CSharpProjectYouTubeToMP3/README.md

    Runtime Version:-  v2.0.50727

    NReco Video Converter component for C#.NET (wrapper for ffmpeg - Fast Forward mpeg command line tool).
-Used to convert video to audio file and extract video thumbnail.
+   Used to encodes the downloaded audio stream to MP3 with 128 KBPS Bitrate and extract video thumbnail.

-2.

-3. Gress
+2. Gress
    Version:-  1.2.0.0

    Runtime Version:-  v4.0.30319

+  Gress library is used to report download progress.

-4. YoutubeExplode
+3. YoutubeExplode
    Version:-  6.0.5.0

    Runtime Version:-  v4.0.30319

+   YoutubeExplode is used to query metadata of YouTube videos and to download video/audio streams.

 5. AngleSharp
    Version:-  0.14.0.0

    Runtime Version:-  v4.0.30319

+   AngleSharp is a .NET parser for HTML, XML, and CSS, and it's used by YoutubeExplode for parsing YouTube's web pages to discover stream information.

-Install Dependencies via nuget package manager console.
+   Note : Install Dependencies via nuget package manager console.

 ---------------------------------------------------------------------------------------------------